mailgun/mailgun-js-boland/README.md

 ## Notes

 This project is not endorsed by or affiliated with [Mailgun](http://www.mailgun.com).
-The general design and some code was heavily influenced by [node-heroku-client](https://github.com/jclem/node-heroku-client).
+The general design and some code was heavily inspired by [node-heroku-client](https://github.com/jclem/node-heroku-client).

 ## License